import warnings

 class NSENetwork(RateCollection):

-"""a network for solving for the NSE composition and outputting
+"""a network for solving the NSE composition and outputting

 tabulated NSE quantities"""